Frank McElroy photo

 SoulCollage®: Blend visual and written-storytelling

 I often make spontaneous writing exercises part of my SoulCollage® workshops.
-I have taught writing in many genres over the past 20 years and have worked in media and publishing for almost 30 years.
-My most recent teaching focuses on travel writing, memoir writing, and creative nonfiction.
-For five years, I have taught creative writing to adults with mental illness, using writing as a tool for healing and self-empowerment.
-Besides group classes and workshops, I coach writers one-on-one.
+I have taught writing in many genres over the past 20 years and have worked in media and publishing as a professional writer and editor for almost 30 years.
+For five years, I taught creative writing to adults with mental illness, using writing as a tool for healing and self-empowerment.
+I have taught writing full-time at the college level, and at various venues in Vancouver and B.C.’s Lower Mainland, including the Kootenay School of Writing, SFU at Harbour Centre, and the Vancouver School Board.

 Contact:

-Heather Conn 604-886-6520 (phone) 604-886-3713 (fax) hconn@dccnet.com www.heatherconn.com www.heatherconnblogs.com Please note: Long-distance phone rates apply when calling from the B.C.
+Heather Conn 604-886-6520 (phone) 604-886-3713 (fax) hconn@dccnet.com heatherconn.com heatherconnblogs.com graciesgotasecret.com Please note: Long-distance phone rates apply when calling from the B.C.
 Lower Mainland to the Sunshine Coast.